Write us

 Climate

 Sacsayhuaman has a dry and temperate climate.
-The average temperature per year is 12°C. There are 2 seasons during the year.
-The rainy season (from November to March) presents the greatest amount of fluvial rainfall.
-The dry season (from April to October) has hotter days in the day and colder at night.
+The average temperature per year is 12°C. There are two seasons: summer and winter.
+The rainy season, which is from November to March, is when the most rain falls.
+The dry season (from April to October) has hot days and cold nights.

-To visit Sacsayhuaman you need the Cusco Tourist Ticket.
-Another option is to hire the service of a ‘City Tour’.
+To visit Sacsayhuaman, you need the Cusco Tourist Ticket.
+You could also choose to take a "City Tour."

 Schedules